TChapman500/EaterCPUSimulation/README.md

 ## Permissions
 - You have permission to fork this repository in order to help keep it up to date by creating pull requests.
-  - Only create a pull request to update this simulation to match Ben Eater's CPU.
+  - Only create a pull request to update this simulation to better match Ben Eater's CPU.
 - You have permission to fork/clone this repository and do with the clone/fork as you please as long as you give me credit for the original simulation.

 # Instruction Set